 Rich food, late nights and stress all play havoc with our digestive systems.
-Nutritional therapist, Kerry Torrens, advises on how to be good to your gut...
+Nutritionist, Kerry Torrens, advises on how to be good to your gut...

 The majority of the time we never give our digestive systems a second thought.
 It’s only when they play up, and we suffer indigestion or uncomfortable bloating that we sit up and take notice.
 Yet our digestion is a remarkable part of the body.
 Take, for example, your digestive tract.
 It’s about 9 metres long – that’s the length of a double decker bus!
 The gut also has the highest rate of cell turnover in the body which means it renews itself faster than any other tissue.